James J. Hodge

 - University Hall 413

 James J. Hodge (Ph.D.
-University of Chicago) is Assistant Professor in the department of English and the Alice Kaplan Institute for the Humanities.
-He is also affiliate faculty in the department of Art History and the program in Screen Cultures.
+University of Chicago) is Assistant Professor in the department of English and the Alice Kaplan Institute for the Humanities, and affiliate faculty in the department of Art History and the program in Screen Cultures.
 He specializes in digital media aesthetics at the crossroads of cinema, art history, and literary studies, especially experimental media art genres such as new media art, avant-garde film, and electronic literature.
 Focusing also on media and critical theory he has special interests in phenomenology and psychoanalysis (object relations).
 His research is devoted to the question of how artistic forms reflect the incoherence of lived experience.
 His book Sensations of History: Animation and New Media Art is forthcoming in 2019 from the University of Minnesota Press.
 His current research investigates the aesthetic sensorium of always-on computing and the emergence of new networked genres such as the animated GIF and the supercut.

 - “Suffering the Modernist Legacy of Husserlian Phenomenology," Criticism 59:1 (Winter 2018): 155-160.